P-Paridhi/chai-aur-react/README.md

 - > You use it to reference the password input field, so you can select and copy its value to the clipboard.
 5. Event Handling
 - > You use onChange and onClick handlers to update state and trigger actions when the user interacts with sliders, checkboxes, and buttons.

+Day 7:
+- > built a custom hook "useCurrencyInfo", it is just like creating a function.
+- > Used new Hook called useId.
+- > if creating components, make a index.js file and import all the components there so it is easier to import them elsewhere.